balderdashy/sails-docs/reference/Models.ClassMethods.md

 # CRUD Methods
 The methods below are the basic crud methods offered by the ORM.
 Here is a very quick reference for each method.
-All Methods are asyncronous.
+More detailed info can be found below.
+All methods are asyncronous.

 ### Overview
 | Method Name  |       Parameters     |                    Returned             | Callback Parameters